prantobhowmik/myExpences-backend/README.md

       headers: { 'Authorization': 'Bearer <token>' }
    })
    ```
+- If the backend returns 401 Unauthorized, redirect the user to the login page.
+JWT expiration is handled by the backend.
 - No Google OAuth or social login is required.

 ### Development Notes
-- User data is stored in-memory (`fake_users_db`) for demo purposes.
-Replace with a real database for production.
+- All user and expense data is stored in MongoDB Atlas.
+No in-memory or fake DB is used.
 - All code changes are auto-reloaded in Docker during development.

 ### Contributing